peterantypas/maiana/latest/CAD/README.md

 unit from your own system.
 The Gerbers for the breakout are here as well.

 The 9.3 board adds 3 "status" signals that can drive LEDs (with appropriate current limiting resistors!).
 These are optional.
-Instead of RJ45 and Cat 5 cable, you can use a 4-wire 0.1" pitch Phoenix type terminal mounted on pads 1,3,5 and 7 of the RJ45 footprint and use a 4-wire cable instead.
-This will carry power and UART Rx/Tx only.